awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 ## About Kernel Live Patching and Patch Manager<a name="about-klp"></a>

 Updating the kernel version
-You do not need to reboot an instance after applying a kernel live patch update\.
+You don't need to reboot an instance after applying a kernel live patch update\.
 However, AWS provides kernel live patches for an Amazon Linux 2 kernel version for up to three months after its release\.
 After the three\-month period, you must update to a later kernel version to continue to receive kernel live patches\.
 We recommend using a maintenance window to schedule a reboot of your instance at least once every three months to prompt the kernel version update\.

 Uninstalling kernel live patches
 Kernel live patches can't be uninstalled using Patch Manager\.
 Instead, you can disable Kernel Live Patching, which removes the RPM packages for the applied kernel live patches\.
 For more information, see [Disabling Kernel Live Patching using Run Command](#disable-klp)\.